siara-cc/esp_arduino_sqlite3_lib/README.md

 * The default page size of 4096 leads to "Out of memory" as the size increases over 500 records.
 Please use page size of 512 using the commands "PRAGMA page_size=512; VACUUM;", if you are planning to use your own sqlite3 files.
 * Inserting records over a 1000 records gives "Out of memory"
 * These problems exist on NodeMCU as well due to low memory on ESP8266
 * Retrieving from db having 10 million records has been tested.
-But it needs stack space to be increased to atlease 6144 bytes.
+But it needs stack space to be increased to atleast 6144 bytes.
 Please modify cores/esp8266/cont.h to increase stack size.

 ## Acknowledgements
-* This library was developed by modifying the VFS layer developed by https://github.com/luizfeliperj
+* This library was developed by modifying the VFS layer developed by [Luiz Felipe Silva] (https://github.com/luizfeliperj)
 * The census2000 and baby names databases were taken from here: http://2016.padjo.org/tutorials/sqlite-data-starterpacks/.
-But no license information is available and a query to the author through email bounces.
+But no license information is available.
 * The mdr512.db (Million Domain Rank database) was created with data from https://majestic.com/reports/majestic-million and is provided under CC 3.0 Attribution license.
+* (Of course) The Arduino platform (https://arduino.cc)